-ROCK OUT THIS SUMMER AT CONCERTS IN THE PARK – Concert Series at Central Park to Take Place in July and August, featuring Hard Day’s Night tribute band, Queen Nation, 90s Rock Show and more.
+ROCK OUT THIS SUMMER AT CONCERTS IN THE PARK – Concert Series at Central Park to Take Place in July and August, featuring Hard Day’s Night tribute band, Queen Nation, 90s Rock Show, A Twist on Taylor and more.

 SANTA CLARITA, CALIF. – The City of Santa Clarita’s popular Concerts in the Park series, presented by Logix Federal Credit Union, returns with free, live entertainment on Saturdays this summer!
 Join thousands of your closest friends and neighbors each week and enjoy concerts on Saturday nights from July 8 to August 26 at Central Park, located at 27150 Bouquet Canyon Road.